cshah13/employement-baltimore-denver/README.md

 # Comparing Workforce Opportunities in Baltimore, Maryland and Denver, Colorado with Opportunity Atlas Data
-Analysis of workforce opportunities in Baltimore, Maryland and Denver, Colorado
+Analysis of workforce opportunities in Baltimore, Maryland and Denver, Colorado to understand the vast lifestyle differences in the two cities

 ## Background Information
 This project aims to analyze workforce opportunities in Baltimore and Denver that lead to the difference in lifestyles.
 I am interested in identifying the root causes of poverty to identify ways to increase opportunities for success in communities.
 I chose these specific cities because Denver is my hometown and Baltimore is my collegetown.